vereis/blog/apps/blog/priv/posts/20240903100331_ecto_query_composition.md

 By using behaviours, callbacks, and macros, we can build a simple compositional query pattern that allows us to define our query logic in our queryable schemas and reuse it across our application.

-This pattern has been used so much, and has been so successful at Vetspire, that we've open-sourced our implementation in a library called [EctoModel](https://hex.pm/packages/ecto_model).
+This pattern has been used so much, and has been so successful at my current job, that we've open-sourced our implementation in a library called [EctoModel](https://hex.pm/packages/ecto_model).
 It comes with a few additional things, but you can both see the core pattern we use as well as how we've extended it.

 If you try to use `ecto_model`, you have to opt into any of the bits of functionality provided, so you'll need to define a `MyApp.Queryable` module that uses `EctoModel.Queryable`.